 Ditch the deep-fryer in favor of the ultimate recipe for Crispy Baked Crab Rangoon perfect for dipping in sweet-and-sour sauce.

-It’s no secret that I love Chinese takeout food, and there’s nothing I love more than updating my go-to (typically greasy!) dishes with healthy twists.
+It’s no secret that I love takeout food, and there’s nothing I love more than updating my go-to dishes with healthy twists.

 So step aside, Sesame Chicken Egg Rolls, and move along, Pork Potstickers, because there’s a new takeout-fakeout appetizer in town and it goes by the name of Crispy Baked Crab Rangoon.
 I repeat, Baked Crab Rangoon.

 I’m one of those “If Crab Rangoon are on the menu, I’m ordering them” kind of gals.
 So how does one cook up an equivalent dish without standing over a cauldron of hot oil?
 Fear not!
-If you’re ready to ditch the deep-fryer, skip the messy cleanup and forget the greasy Chinese takeout food hangover, then this recipe is for you.
+If you’re ready to ditch the deep-fryer and skip the messy cleanup, then this recipe is for you.

 This easy recipe stars a quick-fix cream cheese and crab mixture tucked inside wonton wrappers before being baked to golden brown, crispy perfection.